kocherlab/pipemake/docs/installation.rst

 .. _installation:

 ##################################
-Pipemake Installation Instructions
+pipemake Installation Instructions
 ##################################

-We recommend installing Pipemake using Conda.
+We recommend installing pipemake using Conda.
 This is the simplest and most reliable installation method to ensure that all dependencies are installed correctly.

 *****
 Conda
 *****

-To install Pipemake in an environment with `Snakemake <https://snakemake.readthedocs.i/>`_, please run the following commands:
+To install pipemake in an environment with `Snakemake <https://snakemake.readthedocs.i/>`_, please run the following commands:

 .. code-block:: bash